coding-zorro/book-summaries/designing-data-intensive-applications/chapter-5-replication.md

 - Handling node outage(Follower): The follower maintains a log of data changes it has received from the leader.
 After the follower recovers, it can connect with the leader and request for all data changes after its outage and apply them on its local database.
 - Handling node outage(Leader): A *failover* has to happen when the leader has an outage.
 The following are the failover steps:
     - Determine the leader has failed
     - Choose a new leader.
-The follower with the most upto date data becomes the new leader.
+The follower with the most up-to-date data becomes the new leader.
     - Reconfigure the system to use the new leader.
 - *Downside*: Clients can't write to the database if it cannot connect to the leader or if the leader is down for some reason.